Hmmm. (We’re rolling our eyes here)

 Ladies, take it from us.
 One of the commandments to live by is to ensure that the hair under your wig is in good condition.

 In as much as wigs are becoming popular, we must never compromise our hair’s routine because we have beautiful wigs on top of them.

-Perhaps, you’re thinking ‘It’s impossible!’
+Perhaps, you’re thinking ‘It’s impossible!’.
+Well, see this video.

 Well, you don’t have to wait for that to happen before you take good care of the hair underneath.

 So, how do you go about it?

 Follow these simple steps (Please note that when we refer to natural hair in this article, we don’t just mean kinky hair, but your hair in its original state without attachment.
 We mean your hair, whether relaxed or kinky):

 - Take off your wig before bed: While it is obvious that this should not even be up for discussion, as hair experts, we often get questions and inquiries relating to this.
 Wearing a wig to sleep is not only bad for the wig, but it’s also bad for your hair, and we do not recommend it.
 Sleeping with a wig on causes your natural hair to practically choke on heat, giving it no breathing space or access to air.
 It can also cause breakage especially when it becomes a habit.
 Taking your wig off when it’s time to sleep keeps your scalp absorbing the coolness of fresh air.

 - Scalp care and massages: Blood flow in the scalp is not only essential for hair growth.
 It plays a more vital role in physical health and wellness particularly because of the brain, a critical organ in the human body.
 Wearing tights wigs, especially for long periods is detrimental to the health and the hair.
 However, with scalp massages, you can increase blood flow, relax the nerves on your scalp and encourage your hair to grow.